iismajoranarossano/uda/2020/4ainf/primoQuadrimestre/README.md

   sector.](https://www.business.london/invest/sectors/urban/cleantech)

-- **Where real estate meets tech**:
-  As the largest commercial real estate investment market in the world and home to a globally-renowned tech centre, it’s no surprise that London is a hotbed for proptech.
+- **Where real estate meets tech**: as the largest commercial real estate investment market in the world and home to a globally-renowned tech centre, it’s no surprise that London is a hotbed for proptech.